 The Corporation, a non-profit corporation operating under section 501(c)(3) of the Internal Revenue Code, is generally exempt from federal income taxes and, accordingly, no provision for income taxes is included in the financial statements.
 The Corporation is classified as a non-profit organization other than a private foundation.
 Tax returns for the past three years are open to examination by the Internal Revenue Service.
+There are no examinations currently in process.
 Management believes it has appropriate support for any tax position taken and as such does not have any uncertain tax positions that are required to be reported in these financial statements.